meistens/todoAPI/readme.md

 - database has seeded data, great for testing the update and delete functionalities

-- a clean error page when required inputs are omitted without the stacktraces (long, gibberish error links for non-coders)
+- a clean error page when required inputs are omitted without the stacktraces (long, gibberish error lines for non-coders)